-The Great Glen Way is one of Scotlands’ great and most popular walks that will take you through forest tracks and round lochs from Fort William to Inverness.
+The Great Glen Way is one of Scotlands’ great and most popular walks that will take you through forest tracks and round beautiful lochs from Fort William to Inverness.

-The walk was opened in 2002 by H.R.H.
+This walk was opened in 2002 by H.R.H.
 Prince Andrew, Earl of Inverness.
 Although not as long or as popular as the West Highland Way, walking the Great Glen is no mean feat, and it is a great experience.
 Starting from the shadow of Ben Nevis, the 73 mile route heading North follows the Great Glen around the shores of the mysterious Loch Ness.

-PLAN IT BEFORE YOU START: Before starting on the walk there are a few things you should take into consideration, like the weather conditions, what clothing to wear, what facilities to expect along the way, and whether or not you’ll be camping or in need of accommodation.
+PLAN IT BEFORE YOU START: Before starting on the walk there are a few things you should take into consideration, like the weather conditions, what clothing to wear, what to expect along the way, and if you’ll be camping or in need of accommodation.

+WHAT TO WEAR: Good quality walking boots and socks, rain jacket, and waterproof trousers, hat and gloves are essential, and three layers of clothing are recommended for keeping warm.
 You’ll find great deals on All Outdoor Clothing & Accessories

-What to wear : Good quality walking boots and socks, rain jacket, and waterproof trousers, hat and gloves are essential, and three layers of clothing are recommended for keeping warm.

 Walking The Great Glen Way

-You can do it the other way round if you prefer, but heading towards Inverness, means you’ll have the sun and/or wind behind you.
+You can do it the other way round if you prefer, but if you intend heading TOWARDS Inverness, it means you’ll have the sun and/or wind behind you.
+It’s your choice.

 From Gairlochy to Laggan : 12 miles.
 This route takes you mostly on fabulous forest walks, spotting wildlife around the shores of beautiful Loch Lochy.

 Drumnadrochit to Inverness : 18 miles.
 This is the last and the longest section of the Great Glen Way, which will take you along tracks and minor roads into Inverness, with the walk finishing at Inverness Castle.
 You will find accommodation at all stops on the Way, apart from Gairlochy.
 The nearest accommodation to there is at Spean Bridge, a couple of miles away.

 Find A Hotel In Fort William.
 A comprehensive search facility to browse hundreds of hotels in Scotland and compare prices for the best deal.